awesomemotive/simplemap/readme.txt

 = Why can't my map load more than 100 search results at a time? =

 On most browsers, loading more than 100 locations at once will really slow things down.
 In some cases, such as a slower internet connection, it can crash the browser completely.
-I put that limit on there to prevent that from happening.
+We put that limit on there to prevent that from happening.

 = Can I suggest a feature for SimpleMap? =